Professional BSL Interpreting

 Prestige Network has an extensive pool of qualified BSL interpreters available across the UK.

-Prestige Network’s British Sign Language Interpreters are highly skilled in their profession and well-practiced for working in stressful or sensitive situations.
-They are experienced in dealing with a variety of special needs requirements.
+They are highly skilled in their profession and well-practised at working in stressful or sensitive situations, and are experienced in dealing with a variety of special needs requirements.

 Our BSL interpreters can also carry out consecutive or simultaneous interpreting.

 Sign language is a visual language that uses hand shapes, facial expression, gestures and body language.

 Other sign language systems, such as Signed English or Sign Supported English (SSE), use signs from BSL but follow the word order of spoken English.

 BSL is the first or preferred language of an estimated 70,000 Deaf people in the UK.
 BSL is a visual-gestural language, with its own grammar and principles, which are completely different from the grammatical structure of English.

 New BSL Contract with the MOD in 2019

 As part of their ongoing commitments to provide reasonable adjustments for their employees Defence Equipment and Support (DE&S) - part of the Ministry of Defence - has awarded Prestige Network a unique contract to supply British Sign Language (BSL) and hearing assisted services for at least two years commencing March 2019.